 To the south a large bowstring girder bridge crosses Great Western Road and to the north is Knightswood South Junction.
-This bridge was replaced when double deck trams began running, thus the dip below the bridge for added height.
-Below the roadway is Glasgow Corporation's Loch Katrine Aquaduct along which Great Western Road runs.
+This bridge was replaced around 1920 when double deck trams began running, thus the dip below the bridge for added height.
+The tramway is now the central reservation.
+The bridge is 'B' listed.
+Below the roadway is Glasgow Corporation's Loch Katrine Aqueduct along which Great Western Road runs.

 The station did not open with the line, the Stobcross Railway of 1874.
 It opened when the Glasgow City and District Railway connected various North British Railway lines in the west of Glasgow to form a new east-west route through the city below Glasgow Queen Street High Level.

 The main station building is on the southbound platform.